CHIN 463 History of Chinese Literature: From the Yuan to Recent Times

 Prof. Chris Hamm

 Recommended for anyone with an interest in Chinese literature, culture, or history.
 No prerequisites, though previous coursework in literature or any aspect of China studies will enrich your experience in the course.
 All readings and coursework are in English.
-Students are required to prepare assigned readings, participate in class discussion, contribute to online discussions, and take two examinations.
+Students are required to prepare assigned readings, participate in class discussion, post weekly reading responses, complete two short writing assignments and a class presentation, and take a midterm and a final.
 Optional W credit for a final research paper.